 - Bugman’s Glow

 - Ushabti Bone

 - Catachan Green

 Obviously, I’d like to add a lot to my list.
 Everybody would; but this will do just fine.

-I use mostly GW paints, so those are the ones listed.
+I use mostly Games Workshop paints, so those are the ones listed.
 There’s an Army Painter equivalent to that list at the end of the article if you’re into dropper bottles.

 These washes also affect my other choices : I won’t have much glowy-funky colors.
 At least, not using those washes.

 Obviously, these mix into everything or almost and bring a lot of dark or light with them.
 Whichever brand you fancy.

 Some base colors.
 I chose a dark blue because it woks well with Nuln Oil and is fine highlighted with white or beige